-Preventing Plastic Pollution has established seven pilot catchments to determine a baseline of the amount & sources of plastic pollution.
-The pilots will be used to demonstrate the effectiveness of a transferable catchment based approach to plastic pollution.
-Click on the map to view the catchments.
-The project has committed to recruiting 10 more catchments beyond the 7 pilot sites during its implementation.
+Preventing Plastic Pollution established seven pilot catchments to determine a baseline of the amount & sources of plastic pollution, and a further 2 catchments were recruited during the project’s lifetime.
+The pilots can be used to demonstrate the effectiveness of a transferable catchment based approach to plastic pollution, and our ambition beyond the project is for other catchments to adopt and develop the approaches laid out in our guidance packs.

 Project objectives and results

-PPP will improve the quality of Transitional Waters across the France (Channel) England area (SO 3.2) by:
+PPP aimed to improve the quality of Transitional Waters across the France (Channel) England area (SO 3.2) by:

 - Developing a scalable and transferable mapping tool to provide quantifiable evidence of sources and quantities of plastic pollution in catchments.